 How Fusco, Brandenstein & Rada, P.C.
 Can Help You File an Appeal

-If the insurance company denied your claim for long term disability insurance, you have the right to file an appeal.
+If the insurance company denies your claim for long-term disability insurance, you can file an appeal.
 The denial letter you receive should include the reason for denying your application and instructions for appealing the decision.
 The process can be complicated and confusing for anyone who never filed an appeal before.
-Your New York long-term disability attorney will handle every aspect of your case.
+Your New York long-term disability lawyer will handle every aspect of your case.

 When you hire us, we can complete the following steps: